 - A. Development proposals should seek to improve pedestrian movement along, across and adjacent to all levels of the highway network, where doing so would not compromise its wider functions as set out in the road hierarchy for WestminsterMain Roads in the Knightsbridge Neighbourhood Area, and subject to approval by Transport for London where applicable.
-This will particularly be the case if it would reduce pressures at existing pedestrian crossings or specific hotspots of pedestrian congestion at bus stops or the junctions with the following Lecal Roads: locations:
+This will particularly be the case if it would reduce pressures at existing pedestrian crossings or specific hotspots of pedestrian congestion at bus stops or the junctions with the following Local Roads: locations:

 - a.
 Knightsbridge Green

 - b.
 Lancelot Place

-- c.
-Montpelier Street

-- B. Highways works that Development proposals to create additional public footway space along Brompton Road without are encouraged provided they would not increasing traffic congestion will be supported.

-- C.-The following are classed as Main Roads for the purposes of the Neighbourhood Plan:
+nightsbrid ige Neighbourhood Plan C. Montpelier Street B. Highways works that Development proposals to create additional public footway space along Brompton Road without are encouraged provided they would not increasinge traffic congestion will be supported. e e e e The following are classed as Main Roads for the purposes of the Neighbourhood Plan: Brompton Road Exhibition Road Kensington Road Kensington Gore Knightsbridgo Prince Consort Road -Queen's Gate

-- Brompton Road

-- Exhibition Road

-- Kensington Road

-- Kensington Gore

-- Knightsbridge

-- Prince Consort Road

-- Queen's Gate